Lisa Allegra

 Their apparent simplicity and their balancing act.

-Have a lot of curiosity, want to learn everything, whether it is with your material but also with the layout of a piece, photography, communication, etc. To have people around you who believe in you and above all to like short nights ☺
+Have a lot of curiosity, want to learn everything, whether it is with your material but also with the layout of a piece, photography, communication, etc. To have people around you who believe in you and, above all, to like short nights ☺

 It is difficult to identify a particular movement.
 My work is sometimes in line with the different artistic movements I have learned during my career and sometimes in opposition.
 I would say that I am more inspired by Quaker furniture, Donald Judd’s minimalist sculptures, John Pawson’s spaces bathed in soft light, Jasper Morrison’s pure design, etc.

-James Turrell, Anish Kapoor, Do Ho Suh, Penone: their works are experiences, an immersion in our emotions and a connection with ourselves.
+The artists who have shaped my vision are quite far from the field of object design.
+James Turrell, Anish Kapoor, Do Ho Suh, and Penone: their works are experiences, an immersion in our emotions and a connection with ourselves.
 It is a story of sensation, the same one that runs through me when working with clay.
+There is also the work of architects like Tadao Ando or Libeskind, who propose a very sensorial architecture.
+The design of Naoto Fukasawa or Carlo Scarpa inspires me with their attention to detail.

 Faye Toogood, BLESS, Max Lamb, etc.

-Designers who have a very strong awareness of their universe and the values they want to convey through their creation or their business model, like Margiela or Jacquemus for example.
+Designers who have a very strong awareness of their universe and the values they want to convey through their creation or their business model, like Margiela or Jacquemus, for example.

 An object = an idea.